Aljjohara/ML_Tesla_data/README.md

 ![lstm](images/lstm.png)

 - Gradient Boosting Classifier
     - We used a set of parameteres to systimatically run all possible combinations in the model.
-In this way, we can select an optimal one to make sure that we explore all possibilites with regard to parameters setting.
+To do so, we used Grid Search function that uses a dictionary to store all of the algorithms parmeters as the key, where the value is the list of ranges for each parametr.In this way, we can select an optimal values for the parameters to make sure that we explore all possibilites with regard to parameters setting.

 ![gradientboostingC](images/g_b_class.png)